-The entirety of seasons one, two, and three (with season two as being so hated that they didn't bother to record commentary for episodes).
+The entirety of the first three seasons.
 Although in the same interview, they stated "Not Without My Anus" was the only episode they actually liked from the second season, as it was something weird and different.

 "South Park Is Gay!" was also an episode that they rushed and felt shameful over in retrospect, as it introduced the "Crab People" when they ran out of ideas to successfully continue the episode (after scrapping its initial subplot).
 Most South Park fans who think the show isn't as good as it used to be do claim this episode as the one that made the show jump the shark.